PinCarBR/traccar-server/README.md

 ### Install the repository into the VPS
 1. Clone the repository.
 1. Step into the just created folder
-1. Change the traefik/acme.json file permission:
-`sudo chmod 600 traefik/acme.json`

-### Configure MySQL environment variables
+### Configure environment variables
 1. Set your mysql username and password parameters as environment variables:
 `export MYSQL_USER=YOUR_USERNAME` `export MYSQL_ROOT_PASSWORD=YOUR_ROOT_PASSWORD` `export MYSQL_PASSWORD=YOUR_USER_PASSWORD` `export MYSQL_DATABASE=YOUR_DATABASE_NAME`
+2. Set your domain:
+`export DOMAIN=YOUR_DOMAIN.com`
-2. Alternatively you can set all these variables in .env file and export all at once on the system startup by adding the following command to your .bashrc:
+2. Alternatively you can set all these variables in `.env` file and export all at once on the system startup by adding the following command to your .bashrc:
 `export $(<PATH_TO_THE_REPOSITORY/.env)`

 ### Create the traccar configuration file